Approaching the thermodynamic limit of a bounded one-component plasma: Introduction

-Conventional conditions used in OCP simulations are periodic boundary conditions (PBC) that are inevitable in the case of long-range Coulomb forces.
-Since for such a system, electrostatic energy is represented as a series with conditional convergence, a method based on summation in reciprocal space developed by Ewald \cite{Ewald_1921} (see also \cite{Nijboer_1957}) is used along with the modifications increasing its efficiency (e.g., \cite{Karasawa_1989,Yakub_2003,Demyanov_2024}).
-For the PBC (or bulk) OCP, a single converging energy characteristic is the system total electrostatic energy per ion, at least, no other converging quantity can be obtained directly from the Ewald summation.
+Conventional conditions used in OCP simulations are periodic boundary conditions (PBC) \cite{Allen_2017}, which are inevitable in the case of long-range Coulomb forces because they substantially minimize a strong effect of the system boundaries.
+PBC imply that the simulated system consists of a cubic supercell of the edge length $L$ containing the ions along with an infinite lattice of its periodic images.
+Each image cell is obtained by translating the original supercell by $sL$ along one or more coordinate axes, where $s=\pm1,\pm2,\pm3,\ldots$ Thus, an ion in the supercell with the radius-vector ${\mathbf{r}}$ has image ions at positions ${\mathbf{r}} + {\mathbf{s}}L$, where $\mathbf{s}$ is a vector of integers, and $\mathbf{s}\ne0$.
+For such a system, the electrostatic energy is represented as a conditionally converging series.
+Since this series converges very slowly, a method based on summation in reciprocal space developed by Ewald \cite{Ewald_1921} (see also \cite{Nijboer_1957}) is used along with the modifications increasing its efficiency (e.g., \cite{Karasawa_1989,Yakub_2003,Demyanov_2024}).
+For the PBC (or bulk) OCP, the only convergent energy characteristic is the total electrostatic energy per ion; at least, no other converging quantity can be obtained directly from the Ewald summation.
 In contrast, finite-size systems with the finite number of ions $N$ and an explicit boundary offer a possibility to search for such characteristics because each of them becomes formally finite and can be calculated directly by summation of individual Coulomb interactions, which does not require the Ewald summation.
-As is known \cite{Lieb_2001}, every Coulomb system reaches a thermodynamic limit at $N\to\infty$.
-Therefore, if it is possible to establish a size dependence for the quantity of interest or to demonstrate that it is almost size-independent at sufficiently large $N$ then a reliable extrapolation to the thermodynamic limit can be derived.
+As is known, under certain conditions, the Coulomb system reaches a thermodynamic limit at infinite size.
+Therefore, if it is possible to establish a size dependence for the quantity of interest at sufficiently large $N$, then a reliable extrapolation to the thermodynamic limit can be derived.